lebao3105/texteditor/README.md

     <img id="image" src="https://user-images.githubusercontent.com/77564176/169689858-a131cd42-1d6d-4d2a-976d-7daef4fab5ac.png">
 </div>

-## Note
+## Notes
 * Text editor's UI works best on...
 Windows, not Linux!
-I see there are problems that I can't use Pillow on Linux - this will prevent us from seeing the icon in About.
-* Basic things (copy, paste, cut) are not implemented yet.
+Tkinter GUI on Linux is ugly - and tabs dragging may not work.
 * Code in this project may be too complex.
 * Some part of the project is based on dh7qc's [text editor](https://github.com/dh7qc/Python-Text-Editor/).
+* Don't use Open System Shell if you want to use commands that require your input - the program will be broken with that!